rya-sge/access-denied/_posts/Passkeys The Future of Authentication — Security Benefits and Risks.md

-# **Passkeys: The Future of Authentication — Security Benefits and Risks**

-In the evolving landscape of digital security, **passkeys** are emerging as a promising alternative to traditional passwords.
-Developed under the **FIDO2** standard and supported by tech giants like Apple, Google, and Microsoft, passkeys aim to eliminate phishing, password reuse, and credential stuffing — problems that plague traditional authentication systems.

-Video
+# Passkeys (WebAuthn) - Overview

+**Passkeys** are a passwordless authentication method based on the **FIDO2** standard, using public-key cryptography to verify user identity.
+Supported by major platforms including Apple, Google, and Microsoft, passkeys are designed to prevent common attacks such as phishing, credential stuffing, and password reuse by eliminating shared secrets between users and services.Video

 ------